stewartMichaels/cuvette-bootcamp/Module-3/Live-Class/NodeServer3/readme.md

 ### Dependencies Used:

-> mongoose, express, body-parser, ejs
+> mongoose, express, body-parser, ejs, mongodb, dotenv
+>
+> > all of these are NPM packages